PLgitdev/mvavgbot/README.md

 Then enter your strategy for calculation.

-The database will build on start with the historical infomration sepcified.
+The database will build on entry after the market is selected.

 If you do not complete a buy or stop the program you will need to clear before next use.